 Our Top Picks

-If you’re just getting started sharpening metal tools and blades, you’ll appreciate the Delta Power Tools 23-196 6-Inch Bench Grinder.
-It accepts two 6-inch grinding wheels, with a 36-grit and a 60-grit wheel included.
-The Delta grinder features eye shields for safety and adjustable tool rests for support and to get the exact angle on your blade, chisel, or other tools.
-When you’re starting out, it can be helpful to control the spinning speed of the wheels, and this Delta grinder allows you to adjust the speed from 2,000 to 3,400 rpm by turning a wheel in the front of the grinder.
+If you’re just getting started sharpening metal tools and blades, you may appreciate the Delta Power Tools Variable Speed Bench Grinder.
+It accepts two 6-inch grinding wheels, with both a 36-grit and a 60-grit wheel included.
+The Delta grinder features eye shields for safety and adjustable tool rests for support, allowing you to get the exact angle on your blade, chisel, or other tools.
+When you’re starting out, it can be helpful to control the spinning speed of the wheels, and this Delta grinder allows you to adjust the speed from 2,000 to 3,400 RPM by turning a control wheel in the front of the grinder.
 The machine also comes with an attached flexible light to illuminate the work area.

-The wire wheel on the Jet 577128 8-Inch Shop Bench Grinder is useful for cleaning away the carbon deposits and gunk commonly found on metal hose fittings and spark plugs, making this grinder a good option for mechanics who work on automobiles, lawn mowers, or other small engines.
-Both the grinding wheel and the wire wheel rotate at 3,450 rpm and both come with adjustable tool rests and large, adjustable eye shields.
+The wire wheel on this shop bench grinder is useful for cleaning away the carbon deposits and gunk commonly found on metal hose fittings and spark plugs, making this grinder a good option for mechanics who work on automobiles, lawn mowers, or other small engines.
+Both the grinding wheel and the wire wheel rotate at 3,450 RPM, and both come with adjustable tool rests and large, adjustable eye shields.
 With this shop bench grinder, you can sharpen tools and clean metal fittings using the same power tool.
 The Jet grinder can also be bolted to a workbench.

-For sharpening a garden shed full of all the snippers, clippers, saws, and axes used to keep the landscape looking its best, check out the Sunex 5002A 8-Inch Bench Grinder that comes with two sanding wheels, one 36-grit, and the other 60-grit, for reshaping blades and honing them to a razor-sharp edge.
-The grinder comes with two eye shields and adjustable tool rests that help achieve the proper angle on metal tools and blades.
-The wheels rotate at 3,450 rpm and the heavy cast-iron base can be bolted to a workbench for stability.
+For sharpening a garden shed full of those tools that keep a landscape looking its best, including snippers, clippers, saws, and axes, check out this 8-inch Sunex bench grinder.
+This model comes with two sanding wheels, 36-grit and 60-grit, that are optimal for reshaping blades and honing them to a razor-sharp edge.
+The grinder comes with two eye shields and adjustable tool rests so you can achieve the proper angle on metal tools and blades.
+The wheels rotate at 3,450 RPM and the heavy cast-iron base can be bolted to a workbench for stability.

-The large (115V) motor on the powerful Jet 577102 JBG-8A 8-Inch Bench Grinder will withstand frequent grinding use, making it a good choice for a professional who has a lot of blades to sharpen.
-It accepts 8-inch grinding wheels and you’ll receive one 36-grit and one 60-grit wheel with your purchase.
-Both the eye shields and the tool rests are adjustable on this model and the grinder wheels spin at a maximum of 3,450 rpm.
+The large (115V) motor on the powerful Jet 8-Inch Bench Grinder will withstand frequent grinding use, making it a good choice for a professional who has a lot of blades to sharpen.
+It accepts 8-inch grinding wheels and you’ll receive one 36-grit and one 60-grit wheel with your purchase, which spin at a maximum of 3,450 RPM.
+Both the eye shields and the tool rests are adjustable on this model.
 For the best stability, bolt the grinder to a countertop or workbench.